 MAT Trustees formally met 4 times during the year.
-In addition the Local School Governors Boards (which included at least one MAT Trustee) also met 6 times to support effective oversight of funds.
+In addition, the Local School Governors Boards (which included at least one MAT Trustee) also met 4 times to support effective oversight of funds through regular reporting and communication with the Board members.